Repair, Reuse, Refashion (online)

 To reduce waste, minimise landfill, save money whilst gaining some basic knowledge and understanding of how to refresh or repurpose garments and textile items.

-Basic knowledge of making repairs to garments, re-using items to create a new textile piece and refashioning clothing to create a better fit, more suitable hem length or style.
+Using basic knowledge of making repairs to garments, re-using items to create a new textile piece and refashioning clothing to create a better fit, more suitable hem length or style.

 This course is suitable for learners with an interest in the subject and some prior experience who wish to develop their practical skills and understanding.